Shwetkali

 Shwetkali is a 2023 Bengali psychological mystery thriller web series.
 Created and directed by Sani Ghosh Ray, the series marks the OTT debut of Oindrilla Sen. Sourav Chakraborty, Saheb Bhattacharya, Arindam Ganguly, Debdut Ghosh, Devlina Kumar, Samadarshi Dutta, Swagata Basu and Rishi Koushik play other pivotal roles.
 Produced by Acropoliis Entertainment, the series was streamed on ZEE5 on 24 February 2023 to positive reviews from the audience and critics alike.

 Plot

 Shwetkali follows the story of Urvi and Palash and their families after the reach the Kharapani Mansion to celebrate their engagement.
 In middle of the celebrations, a wall in the mansion breaks down revealing a hidden statue of white Kali, also referred to as Shwet Kali.
-Following this a number of incident unravel that hark back to a dark past and how they have an implication on the present.
+Following this a number of incidents unravel that hark back to a dark past and how they have an implication on the present.

 Production

 Announcement

 The show was announced as a part its future slate of Bengali shows by ZEE5 on 12 December 2022.